-Wirecard Scandal Highlights Fragmented, Weak Corporate Governance Regulation/Directives & Inconsistent Application in Support of Investors Rights - As background to our responses to the questions in Part II, please see the section Background and Context to Our Consultation Response: An Investor Perspective on Corporate Governance in Part I (Question #2).
-The Wirecard situation has drawn attention to the weak corporate governance in protection of investor interests - not simply on corporate reporting - across the European Union and the fragmented nature of corporate governance requirements as well as their application at the member state level.
-Making it more complicated is that many rules related to corporate governance over corporate governance regulations/directives.
-This creates a complex patchwork of inconsistently applied regulations/directives that makes it challenging for investors to discern the rules that establish their rights - let alone seek to assess the quality of their application, or their enforcement.
-The fragmented nature of corporate governance regulation impedes investment capital and is, in our view, an impediment to the EU's desired capital markets union.
+The section, Background and Context for Our Consultation Response: An Investor Perspective on Corporate Governance, in the body of this letter provides an important backdrop to our views on corporate governance as articulated in Part II of the Consultation.
+As we note there, the Wirecard situation has drawn attention to the weak corporate governance in protection of investor interests.
+There is a complex patchwork of inconsistently applied regulations/directives that make it challenging for investors to discern the rules that establish their rights - let alone seek to assess the quality of their application, or their enforcement.
+We believe EU level legislation to improve corporate governance and the inconsistent application is essential to facilitate the capital markets union and capital investment.